Setmoth/project1/README.md

 ToDO
 ====
-register.html
--validations register.html (username / password)

 search.html
--max record to be retuned in search.html
+-max record to be returned in search.html
 -optime the query
 -highlight searchresults (searched on 2222 then highlight in the data all text with 2222 - javascript?)
 -make it responsive